doyke/dump1090new/README.md

 # dump1090-mutability Debian/Raspbian packages
+# with heatmap & rangeview
 [![Build Status](https://travis-ci.org/mutability/dump1090.svg?branch=master)](https://travis-ci.org/mutability/dump1090)

-This is a fork of MalcolmRobb's version of dump1090 that adds new functionality and is designed to be built as a Debian/Raspbian package.
+Dump1090-mutability is a fork of MalcolmRobb's version of dump1090 that adds new functionality and is designed to be built as a Debian/Raspbian package.
+This fork adds a heatmap and rangeview to it.

 This version is licensed under the GPL (v2 or later).
 See the file COPYING for details.

-# Features
+# Dump1090-mutability features

 * 2.4MHz "oversampling" support
 * doesn't run as root